Rainbow Springs is known for its outstanding water clarity and is popular for swimming and paddling.

 The unique ecological attributes of Rainbow Springs and the Rainbow River were recognized by the state of Florida when the system was designated an aquatic preserve and an Outstanding Florida Water.
 In 1989, the District adopted the Rainbow River as a Surface Water Improvement and Management priority water body.

-Rainbow River Algae and Sediment Assessment Project (ongoing)
+- Rainbow River Algae and Sediment Assessment Project (completed)

 - Rainbow River Submerged Aquatic Vegetation Mapping (ongoing)